-Robert Moses State Park is a famous state park located in Fire Island, New York.
+Robert Moses State Park is a famous state park located on Fire Island, at Long Island, New York.
 This 875-acre state park is in the southern part of Suffolk County and on the western end of Fire Island.
-With over five miles of shoreline to enjoy, this state park offers concession stands, lifeguards on duty, swimmable waters, and great views making it one of the most popular beaches near NYC to visit!
+With over five miles of shoreline to enjoy, this state park offers great views making it one of the most popular beaches near NYC to visit!

 With almost 4 million annual visitors, this state park is a must-see.
 Not only do visitors love to swim in this beach, but surfing, boogie boarding, and fishing is also quite popular.
 This beach also has a Pitch & Putt Golf Course, Water Tower, and a spacious gazebo that operates on a first-come, first-serve basis.